Jarrett: Solo Piano, Etc.

 I can’t help playing devil’s advocate with jazz albums that cross over into the popular consciousness, where every other person seems to have a copy on their shelf - Kind of Blue, Time Out, A Love Supreme, and to a lesser degree, Koln Concert, which sold a bucketful in its day and remains Jarrett’s most popular title.
 I politely wonder why these albums made the leap when so many other jazz albums didn’t, and Koln Concert is even more curious because it’s fully improvised piano.
 I can’t sling any mud at it because it does deserve all the praise, though I wonder if the millions of people who bought it ever extended their interest to Solo Concerts, or 1981’s Concerts set, both of which are superior to Koln.

 The story behind the concert is that Jarrett hadn’t slept in a couple of days and was dealing with a sub-par piano, along with other circumstantial inconveniences of the touring musician.
-Yet out came this infectious, vamp-laden, hypnotic music, part of which may have come from Jarrett grabbing lifelines.
+Yet out came this infectious, hypnotic music, part of which may have come from Jarrett grabbing lifelines in order to stay alert.
 The development of the 25-minute opening part is easy to follow, and the middle-register oscillations have a direct beauty.
 Circuitous routes are bypassed and Jarrett aims right for the heart.
 The later parts of the concert are more sophisticated, and my favorite excerpt is the winding premise of “Part 2a”.
-Overall, the Koln performance is very engaging, but it doesn’t have the range of other solo titles.
-How’s this for good fortune: given the negative circumstances leading up to the show, Jarrett and producer Eicher were just about to call off the scheduled recording but decided to go ahead with it at the last minute, just to have a record of the event for their own purposes.
+Though it doesn’t have the range of other solo titles, the Koln performance is very engaging.
+And how’s this for good fortune: given the negative circumstances leading up to the show, Jarrett and producer Eicher were just about to call off the scheduled recording but decided to go ahead with it at the last minute, just to have a record of the event for their own purposes.
 And so Koln almost never made it to tape to begin with.

 Staircase